Acash-bits/Financial_News_Aggregator/readme.md

 ## 📄 License

-This project is proprietary software developed for internal use at.
+This project is licensed under the MIT License - see the [License](https://github.com/Acash-bits/Financial_News_Aggregator?tab=License-1-ov-file) file for details.

 ---